-COMPLAINANT SUPPORTIVE MEASURES
+COMPLAINANT SUPPORTIVE MEASURES1

-Below are examples of supportive measures1 that may typically be available to a Complainant following notice of a complaint of Prohibited Conduct.
+Below are examples of supportive measures2 that may typically be available to a Complainant following notice of a complaint of Prohibited Conduct.

-Accommodation or supportive measure Contact organization(s) and/or person(s) Additional Information Safety planning (including no trespass UAPD 2 NOT Confidential 3 Provides assistance with no-trespass orders, which restrict an individual's access to University facilities and property. orders & no contact orders) Women and Gender Resource Center (WGRC) Victim Advocate 4 CONFIDENTIAL Offers emotional and physical safety planning.
-Title IX Coordinator 5 NOT CONFIDENTIAL Provides assistance obtaining administrative mutual no-contact orders, upon request and if reasonably available, to Complainants and Respondents.
-Domestic Violence Law Clinic 6 Confidential See "Legal and Judicial options" below.
+Accommodation or Contact organization(s) Additional Information supportive measure Safety planning (including no trespass orders & no contact and/or person(s) UAPD 3 NOT CONFIDENTIAL ^{4} Provides assistance with no-trespass orders, which restrict an individual's access to University facilities and property, extra patrols, and campus escorts, as appropriate. orders) Women and Gender Resource Center (WGRC) Victim Advocate 5 CONFIDENTIAL Offers emotional and physical safety planning.
+Title IX Coordinator 6 NOT CONFIDENTIAL Provides assistance obtaining administrative mutual no-contact orders, upon request and if reasonably available, to Complainants and Respondents.
+Domestic Violence Law Clinic 7 CONFIDENTIAL See "Legal and Judicial options" below.
 Safe housing/ relocation UAPD NOT Confidential Provides assistance with location of safe housing.
 WGRC Victim Advocate Confidential Upon Complainant's request for assistance, WGRC works with Housing and Residential Communities to assist in changing the Complainant's living situation (or dining locations) if reasonable arrangements can be made.
-Turning Point 7 Confidential An off-campus domestic violence and sexual assault/rape service agency serving West Alabama that provides free and confidential safe housing for victims of domestic violence and sexual assault/rape.
+Turning Point 8 Confidential An off-campus domestic violence and sexual assault/rape service agency serving West Alabama that provides free and confidential safe housing for victims of domestic violence and sexual assault/rape.
 Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents housing support (see above).
 Filing a criminal report UAPD NOT Confidential See Section N and Appendix 6 of this Policy.
-Legal and judicial options (Protective orders, WGRC Victim Advocate Confidential Provides free assistance with exploring legal and judicial options.
+Legal and judicial options WGRC Victim Advocate Confidential Provides free assistance with exploring legal and judicial options.
 Refers to Domestic Violence Law Clinic if applicable.
-Assists with crime victims' compensation and provides information and referral. restraining orders, no contact orders, protection from abuse Title IX Coordinator NOT CONFIDENTIAL Upon request and if reasonably available, provides Complainants and Respondents referrals to the Domestic Violence Law Clinic (if applicable). orders, etc.) Turning Point Confidential An off-campus domestic violence and sexual assault/rape service agency serving West Alabama that provides legal advocacy.
+Assists with crime victims' compensation and provides information and referral.